pnbl-123/RTV/README.md

 ```

 ### Weights
-Download our pretained checkpoints by running the follwoing command.
-We will release the code for trainig your own garment items later.
+Download our pretrained checkpoints by running the following command.
+We will release the code for training your own garment items later.
 ```
 git lfs install
 git clone https://huggingface.co/wuzaiqiang/rtv_ckpts